Jōdo Shinshū

 What century was Jōdo Shinshū founded? :: 13th century

-Shinran Shonin simplified Buddhism to what single essential teaching? :: All you need to do is repeat the words "namu amida butsu"
+Shinran Shonin simplified Buddhism to what single essential teaching? :: Just recite the nebutsu ("namu amida butsu").

 Because of its simplicity, Jōdo Shinshū became very popular among what class? :: Working class